Finite Chow-Witt correspondences: Introduction

 However, there are also many examples of interesting (pre-)sheaves without transfers in the above sense.
 Our main examples here are the Chow-Witt groups \cite{Fasel08a} or the cohomology of the (stable) homotopy sheaves $\piaone_i(X,x)$ of a pointed smooth scheme $(X,x)$, most notably the Milnor-Witt $\K$-theory sheaves $\sKMW_n$ for $n\in\Z$.
-Such sheaves naturally appear in the Gersten-Grothendieck-Witt spectral sequence computing higher Grothendieck-Witt groups, aka Hermitian $\K$-theory \cite{Fasel09c} or in the unstable classification of vector bundles over smooth affine schemes \cite{Asok12a,Asok12b}, and thus they are far from being exotic.
+Such sheaves naturally appear in the Gersten-Grothendieck-Witt spectral sequence computing higher Grothendieck-Witt groups, aka Hermitian $\K$-theory \cite{Fasel09c} or in the unstable classification of vector bundles over smooth affine schemes \cite{Asok12a,Asok12b}, and thus are far from being exotic.

-Although these sheaves don't have transfers for general finite morphisms, they do have transfers for finite surjective morphisms with trivial relative canonical sheaf (depending on a trivialization of the latter), and one can hope to formalize this notion following Voevodsky's idea.
-In his work on the Friedlander-Milnor conjecture, F. Morel introduced a notion of generalized transfers in order to deal with this situation \cite{Morel11}.
+Although these sheaves don't have transfers for general finite morphisms, they do have transfers for finite surjective morphisms with trivial relative canonical sheaf (depending on a trivialization of the latter), and one can hope to formalize this notion and then follow Voevodsky's construction of the derived category of motives from finite correspondences.
+In his work on the Friedlander-Milnor conjecture, Morel introduced a notion of generalized transfers in order to deal with this situation \cite{Morel11}.
 Our approach in this article is a bit different in spirit.
-We enlarge the category of smooth schemes using Chow-Witt finite correspondences.
-Roughly speaking, we replace the Chow groups (or cycles) in Voevodsky's definition by Chow-Witt groups (or cycles with extra quadratic information) and define in this way the category of finite Chow-Witt correspondences $\cor k$.
+We enlarge the category of smooth schemes using finite MW-correspondences.
+Roughly speaking, we replace the Chow groups (or cycles) in Voevodsky's definition by Chow-Witt groups (or cycles with extra quadratic information) and define in this way the category of finite MW-correspondences $\cor k$.
 The obvious functor $\sm{k}\to \ucor{k}$ factors through our category; namely there are functors $\sm{k}\to \cor k$ and $\cor k\to \ucor{k}$ whose composite is the classical functor.
 Given $X,Y$ smooth, the homomorphism $\cor k(X,Y)\to \ucor{k}(X,Y)$ is in general neither injective (by far) nor surjective (yet almost).
-We call the presheaves on $\cor k$ \emph{presheaves with generalized transfers} in analogy with Morel's definition.
-It is easy to see that presheaves with generalized transfers in our sense are also such presheaves in Morel's sense, and we believe that the two notions are the same.
+We call the presheaves on $\cor k$ \emph{presheaves with MW-transfers}.
+It is easy to see that presheaves with MW-transfers in our sense are also presheaves with generalized transfers in Morel's sense, and we believe that the two notions are the same.
 A presheaf on $\ucor{k}$ is also a presheaf on $\cor k$, but the examples above are genuine presheaves with generalized transfers, so our notion includes many more examples than the classical one.